-The Torrey C. Brown Rail Trail, completed in 1984, is one of the best hiking and biking trails in the Mid-Atlantic region.
+The Torrey C. Brown Rail Trail, formerly known as the Northern Central Railroad Trail, was completed in 1984 and is one of the best hiking and biking trails in the Mid-Atlantic region.
 It allows for more than 20 miles of flat travel on the crushed-stone surface, punctuated by a number of access points and an abundance of trees that provide refreshing shade on hot summer days.

 The trail begins in Cockeysville, Maryland, a suburb of Baltimore, and ends just over the state line in New Freedom, Pennsylvania, where the Mason-Dixon Line divides the southern Atlantic states from the Northeastern states.
 The history of the rail-trail dates back to 1832, when the Northern Central Railroad carried passengers—people vacationing at Bentley Springs—and freight between Baltimore and York or Harrisburg, Pennsylvania.
 The railroad ran for about 140 years, and you can still see part of the old bed, which was converted to a rail-trail in the early 1980s.